SamPenido/unifi_collector/README.md

 - Python 3.6+
 - Chrome browser installed
-- The following Python packages:
+- The following Python packages (to be installed in a virtual environment):
   - selenium
   - webdriver-manager (optional, for automatic Chrome driver installation)